This competition has now closed

-Huge thanks to Nathan and Gavin from The Ibex Inn in Chaddleworth for this generous prize:
+Huge thanks to Ben Milroy of The Crown & Anchor in Ham for this generous prize:

-A meal for two, a bottle of house wine, a double room for the night and breakfast the following day at The Ibex Inn.
+A meal for two, a bottle of house wine, bed and breakfast at The Crown & Anchor in Ham.

 When you’ve answered the questions, take the first letter of each answer and re-arrange these to form a phrase which is relevant to the prize.
-To give you a bit of help, the questions are ordered alphabetically by their answers: so, if the answer to one of them is “zyzzyva’”(which it isn’t), that question would be at the bottom.
-Five of these initial letters, by the way, appear twice.
+To give you a bit of help, the questions are ordered below in reverse alphabetical order by their answers: so, if the answer to one of them is “aasvogel’”(which it isn’t), that question would be at the bottom.
+Three of these initial letters, by the way, appear three times and three others appear twice.